 - Click Add Setting, and enter a name.

-- To assign it to all employees, click DEFAULT SETTING.
+- To assign it to all team members, click DEFAULT SETTING.

-- To assign it to individual groups and/or employees: Click No employees assigned, make your selection(s), and click OK.
+- To assign it to individual groups and/or team members: Click No team members assigned, make your selection(s), and click OK.

 - Click Add.
 The Pay Rate Engine window displays.